 Ever wanted to go wild camping in your campervan or motorhome in Scotland, England or Wales, but weren't sure on the rules or how to find places to stay?
-This post shares everything you need to know about how to legally wild camp in the UK with a motorhome or campervan!
+This post shares everything you need to know about motorhome and campervan travel and how to legally wild camp in the UK.

 What is wild camping for motorhomes?